robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 because their documentations are lost in compilation and not available at runtime.

+By default documentation is considered to follow Robot Framework's `documentation formatting`_ rules.
+This simple format allows often used styles like :code:`*bold*` and :code:`_italic_`, tables, lists, links, etc.
+Starting from Robot Framework 2.7.5, it is possible to use also HTML, plain text and reStructuredText_ formats.
+See `Specifying documentation format`_ section for information how to set the format in the library source code and `libdoc`_ chapter for more information about the formats in general.

-.. note:: If you want to use non-ASCII charactes in the documentation of
+.. note:: If you want to use non-ASCII characters in the documentation of
           Python libraries, you must either use UTF-8 as your `source code encoding`__ or create docstrings as Unicode.